Scalable simultaneous inference in high-dimensional linear regression models: Introduction

 \section{Introduction}

-The increasing number of economic indicators confronts researchers with data where the number of explanatory variables approaches, and often even exceeds, the number of available observations.
-This is commonly observed in cross-sectional data on economic growth such as \citet{barro1993international,sala1997just,fernandez2001model}, but also in macroeconomic time series data with a low measurement frequency as in \citet{stock2002forecasting} and \citet{mccracken2015fred}.
-The ratio of observations to parameters is even smaller in studies on the relation between the human genome and later in life outcomes such as educational attainment by \citet{rietveld2013gwas}.

-Estimation of high-dimensional models has been intensively studied in recent years.
-Well-known estimators include ridge regression \citep{hoerl1970ridge}, lasso \citep{tibshirani1996regression}, adaptive lasso \citep{zou2006adaptive}, Dantzig selector \citep{candes2007dantzig}, and penalized likelihood methods by \citep{fan2004nonconcave}.
-An overview of theoretical results is provided by \citet{buhlmann2011statistics}.
-The adequacy of these estimators is argued through accuracy bounds measuring the difference between the true and estimated parameter vector.
-The distribution of these estimators is however intractable, and the construction of standard errors and valid confidence intervals remains a challenging problem.

-In this paper, we develop an asymptotically unbiased estimator for the full high-dimensional parameter vector in a linear regression model where the number of variables $p$ greatly exceeds the number of observations $n$.
-The estimator is accompanied by a closed form expression for the covariance matrix of the estimated parameters which is free of tuning parameters.
-This enables the construction of uniformly valid confidence intervals, hypothesis testing, estimation of forecast uncertainty, and efficient adjustments for multiple testing which fully take the dependence between the estimates into account.
-Standard errors are shown to decrease at the familiar $n^{-1/2}$ rate.
+Modern data sets require inferential procedures that are valid in high-dimensional settings where the number of variables $p$ exceeds the sample size $n$.
+Typical examples occur in genome wide association studies, such as \citet{candes2018knockoffs} where $n=O(10^3)$ and $p=O(10^5)$, or \citet{rietveld2013gwas} where $n=O(10^5)$ and $p=O(10^6)$.

-The estimator uses a diagonally scaled Moore-Penrose pseudoinverse to obtain parameter estimates, and implements a bias correction based on the lasso.
-The scaled Moore-Penrose pseudoinverse approximates the inverse of the singular high-dimensional covariance matrix of the regressors, and the lasso corrects for the bias resulting from this approximation.
-The remaining bias can be factorized into a term which reflects the accuracy of the pseudoinverse, and a term measuring the lasso estimation error.
-The product of these two components is of lower order compared to the variance of the estimator, yielding an asymptotically unbiased estimator.
-The proof relies on several extensions of the results of \citet{fan2008sure} and \citet{wang2015high}, who use the Moore-Penrose pseudoinverse to set up a variable screening technique.
+Debiasing, or desparsification, strategies allow simultaneous inference on full parameters vector in high-dimensional linear regression models.
+Debiasing relies on an approximate inverse of the singular high-dimensional covariance matrix of the regressors, and the use of the lasso to correct for the bias resulting from this approximation.
+The remaining bias, generally factorized in a part due to the approximate inverse and one due to the lasso estimation error, is then negligible compared to the variance of the estimator.

-Using the Moore-Penrose pseudoinverse is especially effective when the number of variables is much larger than the number of observations.
-If $p$ is relatively close to $n$, regularization of the inverse can reduce the standard errors while the bias remains negligible.
-This motivates an extension to two regularized variants of the Moore-Penrose pseudoinverse; random least squares and ridge regularization.
-For a suitable choice of the regularization parameters, these estimators yield smaller standard errors while maintaining the same theoretical validity.